 Warping, cracking, and carbon buildup are the most common head issues an engine will experience.
 Depending on severity, these issues range from barely noticeable to an incapacitated engine.
 A warped head will leak oil, coolant, and compression.
 A cracked head may cause all three, in addition to poor running conditions as a result of vacuum loss and fuel delivery issues.
 Carbon buildup prevents effective airflow and valve operation.

 So, what can you do about these issues?
 Carbon buildup is the easiest to correct; the carbon just needs to be removed, and any issues causing excessive buildup should be corrected.
 If warping is caught early, sometimes the head can be machined back into specifications, before it becomes so severe the entire head needs to be replaced.
 The same goes for cracking; often, the cracks are so small they are difficult or impossible to see with the naked eye, and a trained professional who knows how and where to look is invaluable.
 Most of the time, depending on severity and location, cracks in the head can actually be repaired and machined back to normal.

 If you’re experiencing head issues, and for all your other maintenance needs, look no further than Florida Tractor Repair, Inc. For the best fleet and commercial diesel service shop in Hampton, FL, call or stop by today.

-Thank you for visiting Florida Tractor Repair, Inc in Hampton, FL.
-Count on our truck repair technicians to keep your wheels on the road.
-Schedule your appointment today (386) 623-3095 or schedule online.
+Thank you for visiting Florida Tractor Repair, Inc. in Hampton, FL.
+Count on our automotive repair technicians to keep your car, truck, suv, or van on the roads longer and safer.